YOGYUI/HomeNetwork/Hillstate-Gwanggyosan/README.md

         `index`: unique number (zero based) for mapping port with device.
 (Minimum index value shoud be **0**.
 See **4.
 Parser Mapping** also) <br>
         `enable`: 1=enable this port, 0=disable this port. <br>
         `packettype`: 0=regular, 1=kitchen subphone <br>
+        `check`: periodic check connection status and try to reconnect. <br>
     - RS-485 to USB converter <br>
         `hwtype` should be **0**
         ```xml